 Renault Captur review - MPG, running costs & CO2

 One of the Captur’s proudest features has long been a focus on economical engines.
 Since the facelift, the engine lineup is very simple and consists of just one turbocharged 1.0-litre three-cylinder engine and a hybrid with a 1.6-litre four-cylinder engine.
 Renault claims that the latter can run on electricity for around 80% of the time in around-town driving, and in our experience that seems to be quite accurate.
-A plug-in hybrid was briefly offered on pre-facelift models, but this was discontinued.
+A plug-in hybrid was briefly offered on pre-facelift models, but this has since been discontinued.

 Renault Captur MPG & CO2